AlephAlpha/Nekomata/doc/Tutorial/03-functions-and-blocks.md

 {1 2+}
 ```

 This block, when evaluated, pushes `3` onto the stack.
-Blocks themselves are values — they can be passed to higher-order functions (particles).
+Blocks themselves are functions — they can be passed to higher-order functions (particles).

 Like functions, blocks have an arity determined by their contents.
 The block `{1 2+}` has arity `0 -> 1` (it consumes nothing and produces one value).